U.S. Dollar Index: History

 USDX started in March 1973, soon after the dismantling of the Bretton Woods system.
 At its start, the value of the U.S. Dollar Index was 100.000.
-It has since traded as high as 164.7200 in February 1985, and as low as 70.698 on March 16, 2008.
+It has since traded as high as 164.720 in February 1985, and as low as 70.698 on March 16, 2008.

-The make up of the "basket" has been altered only once, when several European currencies were subsumed by the euro at the start of 1999.
-Some commentators have said that the make up of the "basket" is overdue for revision as China, Mexico, South Korea and Brazil are major trading partners presently which are not part of the index whereas Sweden and Switzerland are continuing as part of the index.
+The makeup of the "basket" has been altered only once, when several European currencies were subsumed by the euro at the start of 1999.
+Some commentators have said that the makeup of the "basket" is overdue for revision as China, Mexico, South Korea and Brazil are major trading partners presently which are not part of the index whereas Sweden and Switzerland are continuing as part of the index.

+Relation to Economic Growth in Developing Countries

+Some scholars posit that the cyclical fluctuations in the Dollar Index, commonly referred to as the Dollar Cycle, are intricately linked to economic growth trends in developing nations.
+According to this hypothesis, a period of appreciation in the dollar, known as a dollar upcycle, tends to correlate with a decline in economic growth in emerging markets.
+Conversely, a period of depreciation, or a dollar downcycle, is associated with an increase in growth within these economies.
+The value of the U.S. dollar also correlates with global interest rates, particularly affecting borrowing costs for developing nations.
+When the USD depreciates, borrowing becomes cheaper and foreign investment increases.
+Conversely, USD appreciation raises interest rates, making borrowing more expensive and reducing the flow of foreign direct investment to these countries.
+Because most commodities are traded in U.S. dollars globally, a drop in the dollar's value often results in higher commodity prices in the local currencies of developing countries.
+This increase in prices can enhance local income and consumption, leading to economic growth.
+On the other hand, when the USD strengthens, commodity prices generally decline, which can hinder growth in these regions.
+Consequently, the economic development cycle in developing nations is closely linked to the cycle of commodity prices, which is driven by fluctuations in the USD.